InsightCenterNoodles/Penne/README.md

 ## Description
 Client which implements the NOODLES messaging protocol for interfacing with serverside data visualisation applications.
 The client uses a websocket connection to send CBOR encoded messages.
-To customize its implementation, the library provides hooks in the form of delegate methods which can be overwritten and injected with new methods.
+To customize its implementation, the library offers hooks in the form of delegates which can be overwritten and injected with new methods.

 ## Getting Started